hmslima/sambahsacompletegrammar/sambahsa.md

 practical for an international auxiliary language”*.

-The differential of sambahsa is that, even being an auxiliary language, it behave well as a natural language *(I don't like this term, but it was the description that I thought to explain it)*.
+The differential of sambahsa is that, even being an auxiliary language, it behaves well as a natural language *(I don't like this term, but it was the description that I thought to explain it)*.

-Sambahsa indeed is easy, you only have to know what are you priorities of study, *you have to know how to study*!
-Doesn't make sense decorate all declinative cases from dative if you use them a very few times (and maybe only a few of them, even you only use sambahsa in all days of your life)!
+Sambahsa do is easy, you only have to know what are you priorities of study, *you have to know how to study*!
+Doesn't make sense decorate all declinative cases from dative if you use them a very few times (and maybe only a few of them, even if you only use sambahsa in all days of your life)!
 Also it's necessary have in mind that it's not because it is an easy language you will be writing philosophical treatises in three weeks, but maybe you can do it in six or eight months.

-Also people say that the language is excessively prolix, sometimes having two or three invariable words for each one of the same type in our language.
-Really sambahsa doesn't economize in its invariable words, a prolix language like sambahsa pays the price of demanding a bit more of study, but, by contrast, it allows the best expression of thought.
+People also say that the language is excessively prolix, sometimes having two or three invariable words for each one of the same type in our language.
+Really sambahsa doesn't economize in its invariable words, a prolix language like sambahsa pays the price of demanding a bit more of study, but, by contrast, it allows the best expression of the thought.

-**Everything has a price:** many auxiliary languages try to be the possible simplest ones, adopting, for example, very simple orthographies: one letter, one sound; all nouns have only one ending, all adjectives have only one ending, etc. The advantage of not having a too complex orthography is that the learning curve is very low, but the disadvantage is that from this is created a little problem with importation of words of other languages, which will have to be drastically modified *(as in orthography as in pronounce)* for being according to the language's rules.
-Other problem of a simple orthography is the little freedom for the creation of poesy and music.
+**Everything has a price:** many auxiliary languages try the possible to be the simplest ones adopting, for example, very simple orthographies: one letter, one sound; all nouns having only one ending, all adjectives having only one ending, etc. The advantage of not having a too complex orthography is that the learning curve is very low, but the disadvantage is that from this simplicity it's created a little problem with importation of words of other languages, which will have to be drastically modified *(as in orthography as in pronounce)* in order to make them fit to the language's rules.
+Other problem of a simple orthography is the little freedom for the creation of poetry and music.
 I am not saying that very simple auxiliary languages are ugly, since it's very subjective and a person with a crystalline voice and talent can create the best song of the world through the simplest and “ugliest” language.
 What I am saying is